-We have discovered that apoptosis can induce cell proliferation through distinct mechanisms in different developmental contexts, e.g. in proliferating versus differentiating tissues.
-However, it is not yet clear how apoptosis-induced proliferation is regulated at the molecular level following activation of caspases, and why distinct mechanisms are employed in a cell context-dependent manner.
-By taking advantages of Drosophila as a genetically tractable model organism, we have developed unique assays to systematically identify and characterize novel regulators of apoptosis-induced proliferation.
-Dissecting its underlying regulatory mechanisms will make substantial contributions to our understanding of the cellular strategies and genetic pathways used to maintain tissue homeostasis in response to apoptosis.
+We have discovered that apoptosis can induce cell proliferation through distinct mechanisms in a context-dependent manner, e.g. in proliferating versus differentiating tissues (Fan and Bergmann, Dev Cell 14: 339).
+However, our understanding of the molecular mechanisms underlying apoptosis-induced proliferation is far from complete.
+By taking advantages of Drosophila as a genetically tractable model organism, we have developed several assays to systematically identify and characterize novel regulators of apoptosis-induced proliferation (Fan et al., PLoS Genet 10: e1004131).
+Deciphering these mechanisms will make substantial contributions to our understanding of the cellular strategies and genetic pathways used to maintain tissue homeostasis in response to apoptosis.
 Our long-term research goal is to elucidate the relevance of apoptosis-induced proliferation in tissue regeneration and tumorigenesis.

 Dr Fan’s research is supported by the EU FP7 Marie Curie Actions (CIG) and the Biotechnology and Biological Sciences Research Council in the UK.

 We are on Facebook and Twitter - Fan Lab (@fanyunfy).